Gioachino Rossini: Early life

-Rossini was born on 29 February in 1792 in Pesaro, a town on the Adriatic coast of Italy that was then part of the Papal States.
+Rossini was born on 29 February 1792 in Pesaro, a town on the Adriatic coast of Italy that was then part of the Papal States.
 He was the only child of Giuseppe Rossini, a trumpeter and horn player, and his wife Anna, née Guidarini, a seamstress by trade, daughter of a baker.
 Giuseppe Rossini was charming but impetuous and feckless; the burden of supporting the family and raising the child fell mainly on Anna, with some help from her mother and mother-in-law.
 Stendhal, who published a colourful biography of Rossini in 1824, wrote:

 Rossini's portion from his father, was the true native heirship of an Italian: a little music, a little religion, and a volume of Ariosto.
 The rest of his education was consigned to the legitimate school of southern youth, the society of his mother, the young singing girls of the company, those prima donnas in embryo, and the gossips of every village through which they passed.
 This was aided and refined by the musical barber and news-loving coffee-house keeper of the Papal village.
 (Note: Stendhal's Memoirs of Rossini, quoted here, is not the same as his Life of Rossini, and is believed to be compiled from the author's first draft.
 The musicologist Henry Prunières commented in the 20th century, "From the historical point of view this [i.e. the Memoirs] is the first and, without doubt, the best book written on Rossini in the first half of the nineteenth century.
 For Stendhalians, however, it is far from possessing the same interest as The Life of Rossini, which is an improvisation of genius, exuberant with life, bubbling over with ideas.")

 Giuseppe was imprisoned at least twice: first in 1790 for insubordination to local authorities in a dispute about his employment as town trumpeter; and in 1799 and 1800 for republican activism and support of the troops of Napoleon against the Pope's Austrian backers.
 In 1798, when Rossini was aged six, his mother began a career as a professional singer in comic opera, and for a little over a decade was a considerable success in cities including Trieste and Bologna, before her untrained voice began to fail.